-This workshop is organised by the NEA Radioactive Waste Management Committee and hosted by the Nuclear and Radioactive Waste Agency (ANDR), Romania.
+This workshop is organised by the NEA Radioactive Waste Management Committee (RWMC) and hosted by the Nuclear and Radioactive Waste Agency (ANDR), Romania.

 At the back end of the nuclear fuel cycle, implementers have the full responsibility to ensure the safety of radioactive waste management at all stages until the final disposal (all applied options).
 Implementers conduct thorough safety assessments which support decision making and form the core of a safety case in demonstrating safety.